Let Me Teach You a Lot of Stud, Draw, Razz, Low Games, And a Lot More While I Use No Words That Are More Than Just One –

-If you play your best game all the time and they don’t, you’ll soon find that the main source of the chips that you’ve won comes from the times that they are on tilt and you aren’t.
+If you play your best game all the time and they don’t, you’ll soon find that the main source of the chips that you’ve won comes from the times that they are on tilt and you are not.
 You see, they all go on tilt from time to time, but if you just don’t join in — if you don’t take your turn to go on tilt, if you pass it right back to them — your stacks will soon soar.
 Trust me on this.

 Tip Two (in short words).

 Here’s my next tip.
 Some of you will think it’s strange.
 In the long run, you will lose ground on your bluffs — for your whole life.
 Wait!
 How can that be?
 It can be and it is.
 Why?
 I’ll tell you why.
 Most of the folks you will play against this year or next year just plain call too much.
 Since they call your bets when you have true strength, you earn chips you would not earn if they called less of the time.
 But, they do worse than call more than they should when you hold strong hands.
 They call more than they should when you try to bluff, too.

 Does this mean you can’t win with a bluff?
 Of course, it does not mean that.
 There are times when you can bluff and win, but you need to make sure the times are right.
 In fact, you don’t just need to find the right times, you need to find the right foes.
 There’s an art to the bluff, and most top pros are quite skilled in that art.
 By the way, what I just told you is not true for games that have no set size on what you can bet.
 It is true for games where the size of your bet is fixed, though.